naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 _Answer the following questions_

-1. Which environment do has more species?
-More individuals?
+1. Which environment do has more total individuals?
-2. Which taxon has more species?
-More individuals?
+2. Which taxon has more total individuals?
 3. Which assemblage, the living or death, tends to have more species?
 More individuals?
 Why do you think this is?
 4. Is your answer above true for all samples?
 How do you know?
 5. Based on the data presented in section 1 and 2, do you think the death assemblage is a good representation of the living assemblage?
 Why or why not?